Awerta/noads/README.md

 1. Add "Adblock Plus" extension to your Chrome. https://adblockplus.org/
 2. Go to Adblock Plus Options
-3. "Filter Lists" tab
+3. "Advanced" tab
-4. +Add filter subscription
+4. "FILTER LISTS" section
-5. Select "Add a different subscription..." from first combo box
+5. Click on the button : "+ ADD A NEW FILTER LIST"
-6. Fill second field with any name such as : Awerta
+6. Fill the first field with any name such as : Awerta
-7. Fill this filed "Filter list location:" with this value: https://raw.githubusercontent.com/Awerta/noads/master/ChromeList.txt
+7. Fill the second filed "Filter list URL " with this value: https://raw.githubusercontent.com/Awerta/noads/master/ChromeList.txt
-8. Click on "+Add"
+8. Click on "ADD A FILTER LIST"
 You've Done